databiomes/modeltrainprotocol/docs/source/system_architecture.rst

 Instructions define how the model should respond to different input patterns.
 There are two main types:

-- **SimpleInstruction**: For scenarios where the model responds without user input
+- **Instruction**: For scenarios where the model responds without user input
-- **UserInstruction**: For scenarios where the model responds to user prompts
+- **UnsetInstruction**: For scenarios where the model responds to user prompts

 Guardrails
 ~~~~~~~~~~